markjnkim/es_mod/04-Web-APIs/content/lesson-4-drag.md

 I know this seems pretty complicated, but we will do this in a step by step approach so you got this!
 Enough explanation for now, its time to start coding!

-If we want the `dragTaskHandler()` to be effective, we need it to capture the task id from the DOM element.
+If we want the `dragTaskHandler()` to be effective first we must understand it must be located above the event listener.
+Make sure that the event listeners are located at the bottom of the `script.js` file and the function expressions are located above.
+So first we need to capture the task id from the DOM element.
 By using `target`, the `dragstart` event has access to the element as discussed earlier.
 ```js
 var dragTaskHandler = function(event) {
   var taskId = event.target.dataset.taskId;